suobset/skushagra/docs/finechive/tech-config.md

 I am a firm believer in free/libre and open source, but especially free/libre software.
 Keep in mind, free does not refer to "free of cost", but rather to the notion of providing users the freedom to truly own what they pay for.
 I follow the Free Software Foundation's definition of Free/Libre Software, and my thoughts+ these freedoms are linked [here](/disclaimer_fsf).

 Sometimes, I do have to resort to some proprietary software.
 In that case, I either look for an equivalent open-source alternative, try to see if a Linux version of that proprietary software exists, or (as a last resort) just use Windows.
-I use a Pixel 6a with de-googled software, as of now.
+I use an iPhone 12 mini + Apple Watch combo, mainly due to convinience factor as of now.

 ## Operating System